School of Education

 Publications

-In addition, I have written several chapters in major anthologies about education policy and globalization.
+I have also written several chapters in major anthologies about education policy and globalization.
 In particular, I edited the handbook section "Globalisation and Teacher Education" in The Palgrave Handbook of Teacher Education Research (Editor-in-Chief Ian Menter).
 The handbook section includes eight chapters, including my introduction chapter "Globalization, Teachers, and Teacher Education: Theories, Themes, and Methodologies".

-Having authored several commissioned reports, I was also a main contributor to the report Rhetoric or game changer: Social dialogue and industrial relations in education midst EU governance and privatisation in Europe, issued in 2021 as part of the European Commission-funded project "Social dialogue and industrial relations in education: The challenges of multi-level governance and privatisation in Europe."
+Having authored several commissioned reports, I was a main contributor to the report Rhetoric or game changer: Social dialogue and industrial relations in education midst EU governance and privatisation in Europe, issued in 2021 as part of the European Commission-funded project "Social dialogue and industrial relations in education: The challenges of multi-level governance and privatisation in Europe."

 I regularly seek to reach a wider audience via blogposts and magazines.
 In November 2021, Didactief, a leading journal in the Netherlands for teachers, school leaders, researchers and policymakers, published my article "Wie stopt macht van de markt?" as their lead story (here is the English language manucript).